 - Ensure your travel insurance company is aware of the child’s cortisol deficiency as this will need to be registered as a pre-existing condition.

 - Find out how to contact an ambulance and where the local hospital is located near your destination before you travel.
 If your child is unwell, you do not want to be finding out this information at that point.

 Many of our patients move to UCLH for their care once they reach adolescence.
-We work closely with the Endocrine team at UCLH to ensure transition is completed when it is appropriate for your child and happens as smoothly as possible.
-You will be given a leaflet introducing the service with contact information when the time comes.
+We work closely with the Endocrine team at UCLH to ensure transition is completed when it is appropriate for the child and happens as smoothly as possible.
+Parents will be given a leaflet introducing the service with contact information when the time comes.

 Results from admission

-Your child’s results take time to collate and be reviewed.
-You will be contacted if changes to medications are needed.
-If no changes are needed, results will be discussed with you in your next clinic appointment.
+The child’s results take time to collate and be reviewed.
+Parents will be contacted if changes to medications are needed.
+If no changes are needed, results will be discussed with in the next clinic appointment.